Skip to main content

 September 20, 2021

 When the Louisiana Legislature meets next February 1, 2022 to finalize new maps of state house, senate and congressional districts, neither the Republican-controlled legislature nor Democratic Governor John Bel Edwards will automatically have the upper hand.
 The legislature will propose the maps but Governor Edwards must sign them into law.
+Hence, there will be plenty of negotiations along the way.

 September 20, 2021